-Gifu Prefecture in the Chubu region of Japan is a great spot to enjoy the colourful Autumn leaves in Japan.
+Gifu Prefecture in the Chubu region of Japan is a great spot to enjoy the colorful Autumn leaves in Japan.
 We are lucky to be surrounded by mountains in Gifu which means lots of trees, especially beautiful Japanese maple trees.
 The best time to view the fall foliage is typically early November to early December.
 Here are my top 5 spots to see the Autumn leaves in Gifu.

 Gujo Hachiman Castle

-Gujo Hachiman Castle perched atop Mount Hachiman in Gujo Hachiman is worth a visit just alone for its beautiful castle, but the colourful Autumn leaves make this experience even more enjoyable.
-Every Autumn the surrounding grounds of the castle come alive with ablaze of colours.
+Gujo Hachiman Castle perched atop Mount Hachiman in Gujo Hachiman is worth a visit just alone for its beautiful castle, but the colorful Autumn leaves make this experience even more enjoyable.
+Every Autumn the surrounding grounds of the castle come alive with ablaze of colors.
 The Autumn leaves contrast beautifully against the white walls of the castle.
 You can also enjoy the foliage at night when the trees are illuminated from sunset to 9pm.

 Address: 659 Hachiman-cho, Yanagimachi, Gujo, Gifu Prefecture 501-4212